 I found Keith Davidson on the web (Red Pegasus Decals) and bought a bunch of his work and commissioned a bunch more from him, and he was cool enough to print me the registration for Ted's plane, too.

-And that set off a new obsession and I have acquired a dozens of civilian warbird and air race decals sheets and kits for them.
+And that set off a new obsession and I have acquired a hundreds of civilian warbird and air race decals sheets and kits for them.

 Last edited by Lon Moer